erikw/tmux-powerline/README.md

 Requirements for the lib to work are:
 * `tmux -V` >= 2.1
 * `bash --version` >= 3.2 (Does not have to be your default shell.)
-* A patched font.
-Follow instructions at [Powerline Installation](http://powerline.readthedocs.org/en/latest/installation/linux.html) or [download](https://github.com/powerline/fonts) a new one.
+* Nerd Font.
+Follow instructions at [Font Installation](https://github.com/ryanoasis/nerd-fonts?tab=readme-ov-file#font-installation).
 However you can use other substitute symbols as well; see `config.sh`.

 ## Segment Requirements
 Some segments have their own requirements.
 If you enable them in your theme, make sure all requirements are met for those.